 Viruses are very different from bacteria, which are living organisms.
 Viruses live inside us, but they are much smaller than bacteria.
 Viruses need a host to survive.
 Unfortunately there is no antibiotic that will kill a virus; they only work on bacterial infections.
 The good news is that our own immune system can protect us from many viruses.
 With help from antiviral herbs our immune system may be even more effective.

 Here’s a list of herbs that have antiviral properties that can boost your body’s own immune system.
+Want even more?
+Here’s our comprehensive list of herbs from A to Z.

 Throughout history garlic has been used as a treatment for many diseases.
 Studies show that garlic extract can be effective against the cold and flu.
 If you don’t take it before you get the flu it has also been shown to reduce the length and severity of a colds and flu.
 Garlic oil is used to treat ear infections and to treat cardiovascular disease.